ruaue/vyos-kernel-rolling/linux-6.1.8/Documentation/networking/ip-sysctl.rst

 	Enable IP forwarding on this interface.
 This controls whether packets received _on_ this interface can be forwarded.

+forward_shared - BOOLEAN
+	Integer value determines if a source validation should allow forwarding of packets with local source address.
+1 means yes, 0 means no. By default the flag is disabled and such packets are not forwarded.

+	If you enable this flag on internal network, the router will forward packets from internal hosts with shared IP addresses no matter how the rp_filter is set.
+This flag is activated only if it is enabled both in specific device section and in "all" section.

+	The forward_shared value could be ignored when rp_filter is set to 0.

 mc_forwarding - BOOLEAN
 	Do multicast routing.
 The kernel needs to be compiled with CONFIG_MROUTE and a multicast routing daemon is required.